mediaelement/mediaelement/guidelines.md

 <a id="building"></a>
 ## Building

-To compile ALL the files, just type `grunt` in the root of the project.
+To compile ALL the files, in your Terminal window just type `grunt` in the root of the project.

 If during the development wasn't necessary to do any changes to the Flash files, type `grunt html5only`.
 That way, the Flash files will remain intact.
+You can also type `grunt debug_html5` to avoid removing the console messages.

 If, on the other hand, only the ActionScript files were affected, type `sh compile_swf.sh` and it will build the compiled files in `/local-build/` directory.
 Then just copy the files and put them inside `/build/` directory.